 What is it?
 It’s a jar (or any container of your choosing) that holds all the positive things that happen throughout the year, no matter how big or small.

 How do you use it?
 Well, it’s simple.
 Whenever something good happens to you, write it down (along with the date) on a strip of paper and toss it in the jar.
 It can be something as big as getting a new car or a new job, or as small as a doing a good deed of the day or getting a nice text.
 When the end of the year comes, you can look back and read all the positive things that happened.

 How do you make this?
 It’s super easy.
-I actually have a DIY post on this (read it here) that you can read to get a little more detail.
-All you need is a container of some sort, paper for your notes, and markers to decorate your homemade label.
+I actually have an old DIY post on this that you can read to get a little more detail.
+All you need is a container to hold your notes, paper for your notes, and anything you’d like to use to decorate your homemade label.

 Can you buy this instead?
 Sure!
-In fact, a very similar thing in book form is One Line A Day, which I also own and use in conjunction with the jar.
-It’s a 5 year memory book in which you write one thing down each day, and as you get to the same day on the following year, you can look back and read what you wrote the previous year.
+In fact, a very similar thing in book form is the Five Year Diary, which I’ve used in previous years.
+It’s a 5-year memory book in which you write one thing down each day, and as you get to the same day next year, you can look back and read what you wrote the previous year.
 The main difference between the jar and the book version is that the book version is daily, whereas the jar version is more sporadic and doesn’t need to have something each day.

-DIY #2: Stay Organized – Home and Life Binder
+DIY #2: Stay Organized with a Home and Life Binder

 What is it?
 Simply put, it’s your life in a binder.